This is the Professional Version.

 Head size and shape are inspected to detect congenital hydrocephalus.

-Numerous genetic syndromes cause craniofacial abnormalities (see page Congenital Craniofacial Abnormalities).
+Numerous genetic syndromes cause craniofacial abnormalities (see Congenital Craniofacial Abnormalities ).
 The face is inspected for symmetry and normal development, particularly of the mandible, palate, pinnae, and external auditory canals.

 The eyes may be easier to examine the day after birth because the birth process causes swelling around the eyelids.
 Eyes should be examined for the red reflex; its absence may indicate glaucoma, cataracts, or retinoblastoma.
 Subconjunctival hemorrhages are common and caused by forces exerted during delivery.